ODINN-SciML/MassBalanceMachine/README.md

 ### Additional Installation for Windows Users

+> [!NOTE]
-**Note:** Topographical features are retrieved using OGGM in the data processing stage, which for now requires a Unix environment. **However, it is not required to run the model training and evaluation in a remote environment**.
-Window users can either choose to work with the MassBalanceMachine for the entire project in a Unix environment, or just for the data processing part (this requires two times installing the Conda environment).
+> Topographical features are retrieved using OGGM in the data processing stage, which for now requires a Unix environment. **However, it is not required to run the model training and evaluation in a remote environment**.
+Window users can either choose to work with the MassBalanceMachine for the entire project in a Unix environment, or just for the data processing part (this requires two times installing the Conda environment)

 If you haven't already, please consult [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 A list of steps is provided for Windows users to run this code on their local machine in a remote environment: